Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/guides/jenkins_core/5_setting_up_docker_as_jenkins_agent.md

 sudo systemctl status docker
 ```

-3. **Open port 2375 in your agent EC2 instance security group and grant access to ONLY the Jenkins master/controller VM IP address**.
+### Open port 2375 in your agent EC2 instance security group and grant access to ONLY the Jenkins master/controller VM IP address.

 Example Use Case: